ackirby88/CS107/homework/HW5/P2/hw-template/README.md

 ```

 **Please implement the `reduceRight` method in the LinkedList class.**
-This method requires a function `FUNC f` as an argument. `reduceRight` will first reduce the tail of the list into an intermediate result by applying `f` to the tail nodes.
+This method requires a function `FUNC f` as an argument (`FUNC` is simply the implicit type used for the C++ template type). `reduceRight` will first reduce the tail of the list into an intermediate result by applying `f` to the tail nodes.
 Then, `f` should be applied to the head and the intermediate result to combine them.

 For Example:
 ```C++